 - People who follow the command to love their neighbors as they love themselves are the ‘chosen’ ones.

 - Everyone is welcome to participate in Jewish worship and rituals.

-According to Rabbi Blane, stepping a foot towards the path of divine is all about understanding that Lord is communicated, explained and established by ‘sacred myth’, which does not weaken Torah or the holiness of its writings.
+According to Rabbi Blane, stepping a foot towards the path of the divine is all about understanding that G-d is communicated, explained, and established by ‘sacred myth’, which does not weaken the Torah or the holiness of its writings.